 This is done by figuring out the cost base of the property.
 The cost base is the market value of the home when the deceased purchased it, or when they died, depending on the circumstances.

-Additionally, if the property was bought before 21 September 1999 you’ll need to use the indexation method to take into account inflation.
+Additionally, if the property was purchased before September 21, 1999, you’ll need to use the indexation method to take into account inflation.

 Tax-advantaged entities and foreign residents inheriting deceased estates